realm/realm-dotnet/.github/actions/benchmark-uploader/README.md

 1. It enhances the results with git information (i.e. commit, branch, etc.).
 2. It generates a charts dashboard that we can then import.
 This is only actually necessary when the benchmark tests change in any way.
-3. It uploads the enhanced results to MongoDB Atlas using MongoDB Realm.
+3. It uploads the enhanced results to MongoDB Atlas using Atlas App Services.

 ## Basic Usage